 Here we present a new computational approach that provides a predictive and descriptive framework for estimating growth parameters from growth dynamics and for predicting relative growth in mixed cultures.
+We validate this approach, and demonstrate its application for estimating the relative fitness cost of protein expression.